ices-taf/doc/rules.md

 ## 2. Middle scan

-*Examines files that were created during the bootstrap procedure*
+*Examines files that were created during the boot procedure*

 ## 3. Final scan